George Hall (footballer, born 2004)

+Hall joined the Academy of Birmingham City in 2012.
+He progressed through the youth ranks and made his senior debut in January 2022.
+He became a first-team regular in the 2022–23 campaign, winning the club's Young Player of the Season award.
+He then struggled with injury problems and spent the 2024–25 season on loan at Walsall, featuring in the club's League Two play-off final defeat.
+He signed with Port Vale in September 2025.

 Early life and career

 Hall was born in Redditch, Worcestershire, where he lived in the Walkwood district and attended Astwood Bank First School and St Bede's Catholic Middle School.
 He helped their Year 8 football team reach the final of the ESFA Under-13 Schools' Cup, and scored the second goal of their 2–0 win in the final.
 He joined Birmingham City's academy from Headless Cross under-8s in 2012, and took up a two-year scholarship with the club in July 2020.
 According to the then head of professional development phase, Mike Dodds, "He was a very versatile player in the younger age groups before holding down a regular position in the centre of midfield in his Under-16 season.
 Athletic and box-to-box, he has started to show good signs of progression both technically and tactically."